Creative Interview Questions: Worthwhile or Waste of Time?

 Two interviewees sitting on a couch with a female interviewer across from them in a chair

+Creative interview questions seem like a fun and unexpected way to shake up the age-old hiring process.
+In a competitive market, you might be looking for methods to differentiate candidates from one another and allow the top contenders to rise above the rest.
 Do unique interview questions actually help you identify great candidates, or are they just a distraction from the important process of narrowing down the best choice for the job?
-Here, we’ll share some of the weirdest, wackiest interview tactics we’ve heard of and explore the pros and cons of using creative interview questions as part of your hiring process.
+Here, we’ll share some of the weirdest, wackiest interview tactics we’ve heard of and explore the pros and cons of using creative interview questions to ask candidates.

 Creative Interview Questions, Explained